 |10 year government bond yield||3.48%|

-Stocks are lower this morning as we head into Fed week.
-Bonds and MBS are down.
+Stocks are rebounding this morning after yesterday’s Fed-induced sell-off.
+Bonds and MBS are up.

 As expected, the FOMC hiked the Fed Funds target by 25 basis points yesterday.
 The Fed did discuss the recent turmoil in the banking sector, and they felt that this will restrict credit going forward.
 At the same time, the labor market has remained unusually tight and inflationary pressures have been stronger than expected.
 These two things more or less offset each other.
 The dot plot showed a minimal change in the forecast for the Fed Funds rate:

 They also inched down their forecast for GDP growth and unemployment while taking up their forecast for inflation.
 So far, the Fed is not seeing any decrease in credit from the banking crisis, and therefore they didn’t feel the need to pause or cut rates.
 They did tweak the language about future rate hikes from “ongoing increases in the target range will be appropriate” to “some additional policy firming may be appropriate” to attain a stance of monetary policy that is sufficiently restrictive to return inflation to 2 percent over time.

 On the banking system, the statement said: “The U.S. banking system is sound and resilient.
 Recent developments are likely to result in tighter credit conditions for households and businesses and to weigh on economic activity,

 hiring, and inflation.
 The extent of these effects is uncertain.
 The Committee remains highly attentive to inflation risks”